-Generally, the Trust believes that each Trustee is competent to serve because of his or her individual overall merits including: (i) experience, (ii) qualifications, (iii) attributes and (iv) skills.
+Generally, the Trust believes that each Trustee is competent to serve because of his individual overall merits including his: (i) experience, (ii) qualifications, (iii) attributes and (iv) skills.
 Mr. Breslin has over 20 years of business experience in the investment management and brokerage business and possesses a strong understanding of the regulatory framework under which investment companies must operate based, in part, upon his years of service as an officer and/or Trustee to other registered investment companies.
 Thomas Sarkany is gualified to serve as a Trustee based on his experience in various business and consulting positions, and through his experience from service as a board member of the Trust and other investment companies.
 Since 2010, he has been the President of a financial services firm and from 1994 through 2010, held various roles at a publicly held company providing financial research, publications and money management services to retail and institutional investors, including Director of Marketing and Asset Management, Director of Index Licensing, and member of the Board of Directors.
 In addition to his service as a Trustee of the Trust, Mr. Sarkany serves as a trustee of the Northern Lights Fund Trust II and has previously served as a director of certain public companies.
 Charles R. Ranson has more than 20 years' experience in strategic analysis and planning, risk assessment, and capital formation in the operation of complex organizations and entrepreneurial ventures.
 In addition to his service to the Trust, Mr. Ranson serves as an independent trustee to another mutual fund complex.
-Wendy Wang has more than 30 years' experience in the mutual fund tax and compliance services industry.
-Ms. Wang has served as a Senior Vice President and Director of Tax and Compliance Administration of Ultimus since 2019, overseeing both the Post Trade Compliance team and the Tax team at Ultimus.
-Ms. Wang is an "interested person" under the 1940 Act because of her role as President of the Trust.
-Each Trustee's ability to perform his or her duties effectively also has been enhanced by his or her educational background and professional training.
-The Trust does not believe any one factor is determinative in assessing a Trustee's gualifications, but that the collective experience of each Trustee makes each highly qualified.
+Each Trustee's ability to perform his duties effectively also has been enhanced by his educational background and professional training.
+The Trust does not believe any one factor is determinative in assessing a Trustee's qualifications, but that the collective experience of each Trustee makes him highly qualified.

 The following is a list of the Trustees and executive officers of the Trust and each person's principal occupation over the last five years.
 The business address of each Trustee and Officer is 225 Pictoria Drive, Suite 450, Cincinnati, OH 45246.
 All correspondence to the Trustees and Officers should be directed to c/o Ultimus Fund Solutions, LLC, P.O.
-Box 541150, Omaha, Nebraska 68154.
+Box 541150, Omaha, NE 68154.